 Wales has three services:

-Private and public sector employers include:
+Private and public sector employers include the:

 Look for job vacancies at:

 Initial firefighter training takes an intensive 12 and 18 weeks to complete.
 It's usually held at a specially-equipped training centre where you will be taught basic firefighting skills such as ladder safety, hose laying and how to use breathing apparatus.
 Training also involves learning about fire safety and the importance of getting the fire safety message across within the local community.

 You'll be required to undertake regular study, both in the training centre and out of hours, and your progress will be regularly assessed.
 Once you've attained your first aid certificate and got to grips with the basic skills, you'll get to experience a simulated fire.

 On successful completion of the initial training, you'll join a fire station on probation and your performance will be continuously assessed.
 This development programme typically takes around two years and focuses on learning about the community and the risks surrounding your station and showing competence in the areas covered at the training centre.
 Visit individual fire and rescue service websites for details of their training programme.

 You'll be expected to undertake a CPD programme throughout your career, which includes attending lectures, exercises, practical training sessions and other forms of training to maintain your competence levels.
 You'll be responsible for developing your own skills and maintaining fitness.